Fox News’ Jeanine Pirro And Dan Bongino Claim ‘Animal Spirits’ Boosted Trump Economy, Media Trying To Crash It

-During the latest edition of Fox News’ Justice with Jeanine, host Jeanine Pirro and her guest, conservative pundit Dan Bongino, accused the American media of trying to crash President Donald Trump’s economy, Mediaite reports.
+During the latest edition of Fox News’s Justice with Jeanine, host Jeanine Pirro and her guest, conservative pundit Dan Bongino, accused the American media of trying to crash President Donald Trump’s economy, Mediaite reports.

 Pirro complained that publications such as the New York Times are trying to destroy the American economy in order to take Trump down, opining that the newspaper appears to have moved on from the Trump-Russia theory, and accusations of racism, to ramping up talks of recession.